jasonlewis/website/articles/2013-08-22-permissions-virtual-hosts-and-laravel.md

 I'm sure this isn't a "one size fits all" and it certainly isn't perfect.
 But it's something.
 I'd love to hear what others are doing to quickly create a new project.
 Be sure to let me know in the comments!

+### Update: 24/08/2013

+Yesterday I was doing a few things in Laravel when I started getting some more permission errors.
+For some reason when I created directories from within my application and set the permissions to `777` they would always end up as `755` which meant that my user (who belongs to the `www-data` group) could not write to the files.

+As it turns out there is a default [umask](http://en.wikipedia.org/wiki/Umask) set which has a value of `022`.
+Basically what it means is that this number is subtracted from the permissions you set.
+So, in my case, I was setting the permissions to `777`, subtract `022` from that and you get `755`.
+The solution in this case was to set the default `umask` of Apache to `002` (this way we can also ensure others do not have write permissions).
+To do that on Ubuntu we can edit `/etc/apache2/envvars`, and at the bottom set the `umask`.

+    umask 002

+Save and restart Apache.
+You'll now be able to continue editing files as your user that were created by Apache.